 “Hilarious” The Guardian

-With Paul Merton, Lee Simpson, Richard Vranch and Suki Webster.
+October 7: Paul Merton, Lee Simpson, Richard Vranch & Suki Webster

 A year ago I began co-writing a major three part series for BBC2 about “The Birth of Hollywood.”
 On May 27th at 9.30pm tune into your small screen to discover the story of the big screen.
 (Please read my blog for more details.)